 Recipe and photos by Ellen Easton 2009 – All Rights Reserved.

 Check out more of Ellen Easton’s Tea Travels™ articles and recipes.

 Crepe Batter (see recipe below) Pastry Creme Filling (see recipe below) 2 cups heavy cream 1 tablespoon granulated sugar Powdered (confectioners') sugar

-The day before make and assembling the cake, make the Crepe Batter and the Pastry Crème Filling (see recipes below); refrigerate.
+The day before making and assembling the cake, make the Crepe Batter and the Pastry Creme Filling (see recipes below); refrigerate overnight.

 Line baking sheets with parchment paper.

 Using a nonstick or lightly-oiled crepe pan over medium-low heat.

 Evenly distribute approximately 3 tablespoons Crepe Batter; swirl to cover the surface of the pan.
 Cook approximately 1 minute or just until the bottom of the crepe becomes lightly browned.

 Using your clean fingers, gently and carefully turn the crepe over and continue cooking the other side of the crepe for no longer than 5 seconds.
 Remove the cooked crepe onto a prepared baking sheet (do not stack the crepes on top of each other).

 Repeat this process until you have 20 perfect crepes.
 NOTE: You might need to prepare a few practice crepes in the beginning.